 As of August 1st, 2017, the USPS will implement a new Automated Package Verification system (APV for short).
 APV will greatly change how the USPS delivers domestic packages.
-Any domestic package shipped using USPS will be impacted, including USPS postage providers such as Stamps.com and Endicia.
-(This excludes letters, large envelopes, certified mail, and any/all international shipments).
+Any domestic package shipped using USPS, or a USPS postage provider will be impacted.

 How does APV change shipping?

-New equipment at USPS processing facilities checks your packages for correct specifications.
-The specifications that APV checks are:
+New USPS processing facilities equipment checks your packages for correct specifications, including: